 Tax Law Changes for 2026

 As you prepare to file your 2025 tax return in 2026, it's crucial to understand the key changes to tax laws, brackets, and deductions.
-This comprehensive guide covers everything you need to know about the 2026 filing season.
+2026 brings major new tax breaks from the "One Big Beautiful Bill Act" (OBBBA) that could significantly increase your refund!

 Inflation-Adjusted Tax Brackets